Particle Filter for Bayesian Inference on Privatized Data: Particle Filter for Differential Privacy

 We point out the key differences of our differentially private particle filtering algorithm compared to the previous two PF algorithms.
 Compared to Algorithm~\ref{alg: abc smc}, \textbf{Steps 1. and 2.} are the same except that our algorithm requires specifying the $\epsilon_t$-schedule.

 {\textbf{Step 2.5.}} The DP propagation step incorporates a rejection step (on line 7 in Algorithm~\ref{alg: DP-PF}) that helps target the exact intermediate private posterior $\pi_{\epsilon_t}(\cdot \mid \sdp)$.
-Instead of function $\rho$ in ABC, we have probability of acceptance \citep{gong2022exact}
+Instead of function $d$ in ABC, we have the probability of acceptance

-where $x$ is sampled from $f \left( \cdot \mid {\theta} \right)$.
-The tempering effect on the mechanism density $m_{\epsilon_t}$ enables the particle system to collect plausible particles in early iterations to avoid a high rejection rate and filter these through later iterations to meet the actual $\epsilon$-DP guarantee.
+where $x$ is sampled from $f \left( \cdot \mid {\theta} \right)$. {This is a direct and crucial result of Algorithm~\ref{alg: DP-PF}, in which mechanism density only shows up at propagation but not reweighting nor resampling.} The tempering effect on the mechanism density $m_{\epsilon_t}$ enables the particle system to collect plausible particles in early iterations to avoid a high rejection rate and filter these through later iterations to meet the actual $\epsilon$-DP guarantee.

 {\textbf{Step 3.}} As usual, the reweighting step considers the importance weight.
 The numerator now becomes our target private posterior $\pi_{\epsilon_t} (\theta, x \mid \sdp)$ and the denominator is the whole propagation density $h_t(\theta, x)$, which involves both perturbation and rejection.
 The properties of $h_t$ are discussed in \Cref{appendix: proofs}.